-- Improve clinical space for patient care retention and experience, as well as student learning. - Enhance instructional space by creating multi-functional spaces that provide opportunities for new pedagogies and technologies. - Relocate the Simulation Learning Center (SLC) from the 650 Albany Street facility to be contiguous with instructional space at the Project. - Create student collaboration and gathering space demonstrating the importance of informal and peer-to-peer learning.
+- Improve clinical space for patient care retention and experience, as well as student learning. - Enhance instructional space by creating multi-functional spaces that provide opportunities for new pedagogies and technologies. - Relocate the Simulation Learning Center ("SLC") from the 650 Albany Street facility to be contiguous with instructional space at the Project. - Create student collaboration and gathering space demonstrating the importance of informal and peer-to-peer learning.

-Transform the building exterior with a new façade, while also creating dedicated patient and student/faculty/staff entrances.
+• Transform the building exterior with a new façade, while also creating dedicated patient and student/faculty/staff entrances.

-The Project is located at 100 East Newton Street at the intersection of East Newton and Albany Streets.
+The Project Site is located at 100 East Newton Street at the intersection of East Newton and Albany Streets.
 The Project Site is surrounded by BMC's Newton Pavilion property.
 Uses within the vicinity of the Project Site include: clinical, research, support, administration and academic.
 The Project is in the South End neighborhood.

-The existing building footprint is approximately 13,000 Square Feet ("SF").
-The existing building consists of a cafeteria, which is one level above grade and the academic/clinical building which is seven levels above grade plus a rooftop penthouse.
+The existing building footprint is approximately 13,000 sf.
+The existing building consists of a cafeteria, which is one level above grade, and the academic/clinical building, which is seven levels above existing grade, plus a rooftop penthouse.
 A full basement contains mechanical/electrical and support spaces.
-Level 1, the entry level, is 48" above grade.
-Floor to floor heights are 12'-0", resulting in a roof elevation at approximately 103'-0" above grade.
+Level 1 (the entry level) is 4'-0" above grade.
+Floor to floor heights are 12'-0", resulting in a roof elevation at approximately 104'-0".
+The existing building also includes a concrete panel wall which extends to become a 7' high parapet.

 The proposed addition, which requires the removal of the one-story cafeteria, extends seven levels along the northwest edge of the existing building and two levels along the northeast edge.
-The one level portion will have a basement addition.
+The two-level portion will have a basement addition.
 An electrical room and rooftop screen will obscure mechanical equipment, which will be mounted on the roof of the seven level addition.
+The new building footprint area will be approximately 18,000 SF.
+See Figure 4-1, Project Site Plan.

-Table 4-1: Project Program
+Table 4-1: Proposed Institutional Project

-Location: 100 East Newton Street, Boston, MA

-Site Size: 25,490 square feet

-Existing Use: University use, including classrooms, laboratories, office, collaboration, clinics, waiting and lobby, support/storage space

-Proposed Use: University use, including classrooms, laboratories, office, collaboration, clinics, waiting and lobby, support/storage space

-Proposed Maximum Height: 110'

-Proposed Maximum Gross Floor Area: Up to 150,000 square feet GFA

-Proposed Maximum FAR: 5.9

-Zoning: Institutional Subdistrict
+Location: 100 East Newton Street, Boston, MA Site Area: 25,490 square feet Existing Use: University use including: classrooms, laboratories, office, collaboration, clinics, waiting and lobby, support/storage space Proposed Use: University use including: classrooms, laboratories, office, collaboration, clinics, waiting and lobby, support/storage space Proposed Maximum Height: Seven stories (110') Proposed Maximum Gross Floor Area: Up to 150,000 square feet GFA 1 Proposed Maximum FAR: 5.9 Current Zoning: Institutional Subdistrict

-&lt;sup>1 GFA is defined in section 2A of the Boston Zoning Code.
+1 GFA is defined in section 2A of the Boston Zoning Code.